-with those of the other two case studies (Fig. 13).
-In the scenario corresponding to Fig. 13a, conditions were normal for the first 54 seconds, after which the hue and brightness on the camera sensor were changed so that they no longer met generator assumptions.
+3) Block Manipulation by a Sawyer Robot: The results of the two sudden-change scenarios with Sawyer are consistent with those of the other two case studies (see Fig. 13).
+In the scenario corresponding to Fig. 13(a), conditions were normal for the first 54 s, after which the hue and brightness on the camera sensor were changed so that they no longer met generator assumptions.
 This led to the robot failing to finish arranging the blocks on the table.
 Prior to the change, the alignment-only predictor predicted that the robot would complete the task with near certainty and the progress-only predictor was less certain.
 After the change, all predictors quickly decreased their predictions of success.
 The rapid response is possible because the altered conditions were represented in the training data.